jalalbutt/apc524-finalproject/README.md

 - [Documentation](#documentation)
 - [License](#license)

+## Requirements

+Make sure you have all required packages installed:

+`pip install -r requirements.txt`

 ## Results

 The results were visualized with Dash and can be found online under:

 https://manuelk.pythonanywhere.com/

-### Local display

-If you want to display the Dash app locally, make sure you have all required packages installed:
+Local display: If you want to display the Dash app locally, run the Dash app via:

-`pip install -r final-project/dash/requirements.txt`

-Run the Dash app:

 `python3 final-project/app.py`

-Results are then visible with a browser via http://127.0.0.1:8050/.
+Results are then visible with a browser at http://127.0.0.1:8050/.

 ## Documentation